phillydotnet/HandsOnLabs/2018/09/README.md

 ### Git for Windows
 You will need Git installed and ready to use from the command prompt or Powershell to follow along with this lab.

-This lab installation guide covers Windows, but anyone with Git installed should be able to follow along.
+This lab installation guide covers Windows, but anyone with Git installed should be able to follow along on any OS.

 This lab will not use any other tools.
 Future labs will cover IDE integration and tools.